-Plants can increase an aeration system’s efficiency in several ways.
+Plants can increase an aeration system’s efficiency and decrease aeration system costs in several ways.
 They can change or upgrade the type of equipment they use.
 They can customize their aeration systems so they calibrate precisely for the plant’s size and treatment goals.
 They can make use of monitoring systems to gain real-time system information with the click of a mouse and make informed decisions about regular maintenance or address emerging problems.

 We will outline some energy-reduction solutions in more detail below.